-This recipe for Thai Green Curry is made with a from-scratch paste and includes a detailed tutorial on how to simmer it with your preferred ingredients to make a nutritious and insanely delicious meal.
+This authentic recipe for Thai Green Curry is made with a from-scratch Thai green curry paste and includes a detailed tutorial on how to use your favorite vegetables and proteins to create easy, delicious and healthy homemade meals.

 Thai green curry, or Gang Kiew-Wan, is my favorite kind of curry.
 Growing up, curry was a four letter word in my house.
 My mother wasn't into heavily spiced foods, and she especially hated the flavor of curry.
 So many people, like my mom, associate the word "curry" with the typical turmeric-based spice blend that can be purchased at any regular grocery store.
 It's the one people added to chicken salad in the 80's and used as a "secret ingredient" in sauces and casseroles.

 I like it, but it's a polarizing flavor.
 What so many people fail to realize is that this is just one type of curry, a dumbed down, generic version that's usually mass produced with an unbalanced blend of spices and a stale flavor from sitting on the shelf for too long.
 The word "curry" simply refers to a blend of spices and aromatics, and there are hundreds, maybe even thousands, of different types of curry in the world, all with widely varying flavor profiles.

 Thai curries for instance, are typically made from a paste - like this Thai Green Curry Paste - that includes fresh aromatics like chiles, shallots, garlic, ginger, and lemongrass, along with different dried spices.
 They're often simmered with coconut milk and tend to have an exotic, almost tropical flavor.
 I say this as a generalization, as I'm by no means an expert, and there are certainly many exceptions to the rule.
 This Thai green curry paste, however, is just what I'm talking about.